Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

             `qm_residues="A/5-6B,6D-7` Will end in error.

 `qm_theory`
 :   Which semi-empirical Hamiltonian should be used for the quantum calculation.
-Options are AM1, RM1, MNDO, PM3-PDDG,
+Options are PM3, AM1, MNDO, PDDG-PM3,
-    MNDO-PDDG, PM3-CARB1, MNDO/d (same as MNDOD), AM1/d (same as AM1D), PM6, DFTB2 (same as DFTB), and DFTB3.
-The
+    PM3PDDG, PDDG-MNDO, PDDGMNDO, PM3-CARB1, PM3CARB1, DFTB, SCC-DFTB, RM1, PM6, PM3-ZnB, PM3-MAIS, PM3ZNB, MNDO/D,
-    dispersion correction can be switched on for AM1 and PM6 by choosing AM1-D* and PM6-D, respectively.
+    MNDOD.
+The dispersion correction can be switched on for AM1 and PM6 by choosing AM1-D* and PM6-D, respectively.
 The dispersion and hydrogen bond correction will be applied for AM1-DH+ and PM6-DH+.

     !!! danger